Better known as the Construction VAT Reverse Charge, this scheme finally came into effect on 1st March 2021.

 Why the change?

-The new scheme is designed to combat fraud.
+The new scheme was designed to combat fraud.
 The rationale is to stop companies charging contractors VAT, only to disappear without paying the money over to the taxman.

 Are there exceptions to applying the VAT Reverse Charge?